 7. Virtual Culture:

-Understanding the sources and types of culture in International Relations is essential for diplomats, policymakers, and scholars.
-It enables a more nuanced analysis of state behavior, enhances cross-cultural communication, and facilitates the development of effective strategies for global cooperation.
+Understanding the sources and types of culture in International Relations is important for diplomats, leaders, and researchers.
+It helps analyze how countries behave, improves cross-cultural communication, and aids in creating strategies for global cooperation.

 Culture and Identity in International Relations (IR):